RAF Debden: British Army

 After the RAF left the site became Carver Barracks.
-Due to its postwar use, the airfield and technical site is almost completely intact from its World War II configuration, although all but one of the three "C" type hangars made famous by Formby have now been demolished on the main airfield and two other hangars remaining to the south of the main site.
+Due to its postwar use, the airfield and technical site is almost completely intact from its Second World War configuration, although all but one of the three Type-C hangars made famous by Formby have now been demolished on the main airfield and two other hangars remaining to the south of the main site.
+Hangar 3 was demolished after 1988, after the Royal Armoured Corps moved away from Carver Barracks.